TO BECOME CANADA'S LEADING ONLINE SHOPPING DESTINATION.

 Paul is recognized as most frequently recommended in The Canadian Legal Lexpert Directory 2010 in the area of banking law and is ranked in Band 1 in Chambers Global: The World's Leading Lawyers for Business 2010 in the areas of banking and finance for Canada.
 He is also recognized in the 2009 editions of Legal Media Group's Guide to the World’s Leading Banking Lawyers and Guide to the World’s Leading Insurance and Reinsurance Lawyers.
 In The Best Lawyers in Canada (2010 and 2011 editions), he was voted by his peers as one of the leading lawyers in Canada in the area of banking law (regulatory).
 Paul is also included in the new Who’s Who Legal: Canada 2010.In 2002, Paul was named one of Canada's "Top 40 Under 40" by Lexpert, a magazine for lawyers, in Lexpert’s first such report.
 In 1991/92, Paul spent 18 months seconded to the financial institutions division of the federal government’s Department of Finance, where he was engaged in the development and implementation of Canadian financial sector reform policy, including the regulation of institutions themselves, networking and distribution arrangements, and ownership policy.
 Paul is a director of FCT Insurance Company Limited, a federal insurance company.
 Paul is Co-chair of the Blake's Pro Bono Committee.

-Michael Tait executive vice president Michael Tait started his career in Investment Banking with Gordon Capital in 1996, then the preeminent Investment Bank in Canada.
+Michael Tait founding partner and executive vice president Michael Tait started his career in Investment Banking with Gordon Capital in 1996, then the preeminent Investment Bank in Canada.
 He subsequently worked in almost all facets of the financial industry, including debt and equity financings, divestitures, mergers and acquisitions, going private transactions and initial public offerings at firms such as CIBC, HSBC and UBS.
 Mr. Tait was also a co-founder of Genuity Capital Markets (sold to Canaccord Financial).
 Most recently, he was Managing Director, Head of Institutional Sales, UBS Securities Canada.
 In this role, Mr. Tait was responsible for the origination and global distribution of Canadian equities, serving clients in dozens of countries.
 In 2010, UBS declared Michael an “Outstanding Performer”, an accolade only afforded to two Managing Directors in the world within this 75,000-employee organization.

 Michael serves as a Director of public and private companies and charities.
 He has an MBA from the University of Toronto (joint with Hong Kong University of Science and Technology) and a BA from Queen’s University.